confluentinc/ksql/docs/developer-guide/ksqldb-reference/show-topics.md

 `SHOW TOPICS EXTENDED` includes additional information about each topic, including the `Max Row Count`.
 This is intended as a guide only.
-It is calculated as the sum of the difference between each of topic partition's latest and earliest offset.
+It is calculated as the sum of the difference between each of the topic partition's latest and earliest offset.

 For non-compacted topics, for example those normally backing a stream, this number is the _actual_ row count in the topic.